Family Violence Prevention and Services/Domestic Violence Shelter and Supportive Services

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Mandatory grant recipients are required to use the Online Data Collection System (OLDC) to submit the Application for Federal Assistance SF-424 Mandatory Form (SF-424M) and upload all required documents.
-The form is available to applicants and grantees at http://www.grants.gov/web/grants/forms/sf-424-mandatory-family.html.
+Mandatory grant recipients are required to use the Online Data Collection System (OLDC) within GrantSolutions to submit the Application for Federal Assistance SF-424 Mandatory Form (SF-424M) and upload all required documents.
+The form is available to applicants and grant recipients at https://www.grants.gov/web/grants/forms/sf-424-mandatory-family.html.
 ACF will not accept paper applications, or those submitted via email or facsimile, without a waiver.

 Award Procedure

 Formula grants are awarded directly to States, U.S. Territories, and eligible Native American Tribes (including Alaska Native Villages) and Tribal Organizations.
 Recipients are notified that funds have been awarded through a Notice of Award (NOA) issued by the Administration for Children and Families.
-Funds are disbursed through the U.S. Department of Health and Human Services Payment Management System (PMS).
+Post award, the Division of Payment Management will establish an account from which a recipient may draw down award funds.

 Deadlines